clonewinterwolf/vmrc-cli/README.md

 # vmrc-cli
-Powershell script to search a vm and open the VM console using vmware remote console Test upload to github
+Vmware Powershell-cli script to search a vm in existing $defaultviservers and open VM console of the selected vm using vmware remote console.